DC isolator issue

 No. Please do not attempt to inspect or clean the solar panels.

-AGL has recently become aware of a technical issue with Salzer DC LB232 (a.k.a.
+AGL has become aware of a technical issue with Salzer DC LB232 (a.k.a.
 IPV40E & IPV40ES) isolators, a third-party component installed in some solar systems.

-AGL has not yet established the underlying cause of this issue, however it appears that it may be due to heat as a result of a high resistance connection within the DC isolators, or a fault or damage to the DC isolators causing excessive heat dissipating from connectors.
+The issue is due to heat as a result of a high resistance connection within the DC isolators, or a fault or damage to the DC isolators causing excessive heat dissipating from connectors.